-ARNPs are licensed registered nurses who have earned a graduate degree at the master's or doctorate level and achieved national advanced practice certification for their specific area of practice.
-The ARNP designation includes Nurse Practitioners, Certified Registered Nurse Anesthetists (CRNA) and Certified Nurse Midwives, Psychiatric Certified Nurse Practitioners and Clinical Nurse Specialists.
+APRNs are licensed registered nurses who have earned a graduate degree at the master's or doctorate level and achieved national advanced practice certification for their specific practice area.
+The APRN designation includes Nurse Practitioners, Certified Registered Nurse Anesthetists, Certified Nurse Midwives, Psychiatric Certified Nurse Practitioners and Clinical Nurse Specialists.
 Florida law requires APRNs to practice within a collaboration protocol with a physician or dentist.

 For more information, contact FHA Vice President of Nursing Martha DeCastro.